jamiegcan/a-place-for-salvador-allende/README.md

 ## Data dictionary

 * `id`
-    * [int] A distinct number that is assigned to a place when it is added to the main table `a_place_for_salvador_allende.xlsx`.
+    * [int] A distinct number that is assigned to a place when it is added to the main dataset `a_place_for_salvador_allende.xlsx`.
 One ID corresponds to exactly one _standalone_ place.
     * _Standalone_ here means a distinct place that is located in a distinct locale and is established on a distinct date.
 For two or more places that are located in the same locale, each place is considered standalone if it can exist independently of the other.
         * Standalone example: If a street changes its name from "Salvador Allende" to something else, but a park named after Salvador Allende remains there, then both places are considered standalone (see IDs 146 and 147).
-        * Non-standalone example: If there is a bus stop named after Salvador Allende, not because it deserves its own name but because the street it is located at is named "Salvador Allende", then the bus stop will not be added to the main table.
-For this reason, the hundreds of bus stops in Chile named after Salvador Allende are not included in the main table, but their corresponding streets are.
+        * Non-standalone example: If there is a bus stop named after Salvador Allende, not because it deserves its own name but because the street it is located at is named "Salvador Allende", then the bus stop will not be added to the main dataset.
+For this reason, the hundreds of bus stops in Chile named after Salvador Allende are not included in the main dataset, but their corresponding streets are.
 * `name`
     * [str] Either of the following:
         * The local name of the place (e.g., `Avenida Salvador Allende` or `Allendeho`); or